Find Nursing Colleges

 100% Women

 The 19th most popular school in the country for critical care nursing majors who are seeking their master's degree is Alverno College.
-The average in-state tuition for full-time undergraduates is $30,408 per year, while in-state graduate students, on average, pay $9,552 per year.
-During the 2020-2021 academic year, 3 people received their master's degree in critical care nursing from Alverno.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+The average in-state tuition for full-time undergraduates is $31,008 per year, while in-state graduate students, on average, pay $9,744 per year.
+During the most recent year for which we have data, 3 people received their master's degree in critical care nursing from Alverno.
+About 100% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 #19